Long-Term Care links …

 Long-term care is the help you may need if you are unable to care for yourself because of a prolonged illness or disability.
 People often think of long-term care as taking place in a nursing home.
 In fact, “long-term care” refers to a variety of private and semi-private care situations and services, including home health care, adult day care, and nursing facilities.

-The Kansas Long-Term Care Insurance Shopper’s Guide is designed to give you basic information about long-term care insurance and answer some of your commonly asked questions, including who should consider buying long-term care insurance.
+The Life, Annuities and Long-Term Care Shopper’s Guide is designed to give you basic information about long-term care insurance and answer some of your commonly asked questions, including who should consider buying long-term care insurance.
 It also provides cost and rate-increase information to help you shop for a policy.

 The Kansas Partnership for Long-Term Care